 "Seattle is widely recognized as a leading technology hub, particularly in the cloud computing industry.
 It’s incredible to be honored in such a competitive market amongst providers such as Microsoft Azure and Amazon Web Services,” said Thor Culverhouse, chief executive officer at Skytap.
 “Our focus is to provide a unique cloud-based solution that helps enterprises build better software faster.
 We will continue to innovate with automation, tools and infrastructure focused on the development and testing of software applications.”

 The winning Skytap Cloud offering provides enterprises with a secure extension of on-premise infrastructure, and is ideals for complex use cases including development and testing, IT training, and sales demonstrations.

 For a full list of this year's Seattle Business magazine Tech Impact winners, visit http://seattlebusinessmag.com/.

 About Skytap, Inc.

-Skytap provides cloud-based software development and test environments for enterprises to deliver better software, faster.
-Today’s enterprise is challenged to continuously deliver new customer-facing applications, while overcoming increasing change and complexity in their IT infrastructures.
-Our customers use Skytap to manage, import, deploy and decommission on-demand environments that contain everything needed to accelerate the software lifecycle, without unnecessary costs and project delays due to manual configuration and dependencies.
-Enterprise IT organizations maintain full visibility and cost control, while allowing dev and test teams to self-provision labs and share complex environments with ease for a lasting boost in agility.
-To try Skytap Cloud and learn more, visit www.skytap.com.
+Skytap provides Environments-as-a-Service (EaaS) to transform the software development lifecycle and help customers deliver better software, faster.
+Today’s enterprise is challenged to continuously deliver new customer-facing applications, while overcoming increasing change and complexity in IT infrastructures.
+Our customers use Skytap to manage, share, deploy and decommission on-demand environments that contain everything needed to collaborate at each phase of the SDLC, without unnecessary costs and project delays due to manual configuration and dependencies.
+Enterprise IT organizations maintain full visibility and cost control, while allowing dev and test teams to self-provision labs and share complex environments with ease, for a lasting boost to agile DevOps initiatives.
+To try Skytap and learn more, visit www.skytap.com.